saljuama-demos/java-8-vavr-functional/README.md

 and produce them via refactoring.
 When you see lines of codes repeated, usually you'll extract a method, so when you see lines of codes that are very similar, you can extract a high order function and capture these small differences with a function, resulting in a high order function.

+### Algebraic Data Types from VAVR and Higher Order Functions

+VAVR includes different monads representing both sum (OR) and product (AND) ADTs that include an API with some high order functions.

+#### Sum ADTs

+Sum types include:

+- Option
+- Try
+- Either

+The most commonly used high order functions are:

+- map
+- flatMap
+- filter
+- collect
+- peek
+- forEach